 One of the most sensitive topics I must explore with dog parents is the issue of discipline.
-It is something that must be talked about, because it is so important for everyone's safety and good canine mental health.
+This is an important topic because it intersects with safety and good canine mental health.

-But why is discipline okay, or even desirable?
-Discipline and consequences for good and bad choice-making is critical for a dog to develop healthy social skills.
+Why is discipline okay, or even desirable?
+Consequences for good and bad choice-making is critical in order for dogs to develop healthy social skills.
 It helps their ability to inhibit emotional impulses.
 In other words, it helps to develop self-control.
-Without the ability to control themselves, a dog's mind will live in constant chaos.
-As a result, they will move constantly about the home, seemingly on a search for.....something.
-First they want a toy, then to go outside, then to come back inside, then to be played with.
-Unable to stop themselves, they live in a non-stop flurry of mental activity.
-This is not pleasurable for the dog.
-Discipline and structure help bring a halt to this unpleasant cycle.
+Without an ability to control themselves, a dog's mind exists in constant chaos.
+As a result, they tend to assert themselves in a way as to control their environment.

-If you are interested in learning about your dog's mind, grab a copy of Three Dimensional Dog, A Unified Theory of Canine Behavior.
+Aaron McDonald is a canine cognitive behaviorist, theorist, and author.
+He can be reached at www.ThreeDimensionalDog.com.
+If you are interested in learning about canine theory of mind, grab a copy of Three Dimensional Dog, A Unified Theory of Canine Behavior.